 Require CQM measures derived from a comprehensive record of the care each patient receives, rather than data held by a single provider organization

+Healthcare Provider Business Practices

+Decades of care have assumed little or no information from other providers.
+There is very limited experience with incorporating outside information, or even historical info from the same provider organization, in the care process and in decision making.

+The experience of the Joint Commission with Medication Reconciliation has demonstrated the difficulties in doing this well regardless of technology.

+Initial attempts at incorporating standardized information from other providers (Direct, Care Summaries, Reconciliation, etc.) are showing some technical success but little clinical success and many reported problems of low usability of functionality, too much, little data and not the “right” data, and information at other than the optimal time for its use.

+A “network” effect of critical mass adoption is needed for these changes to occur.

+Several types of clinical/business process change are needed to use the information now becoming available.

+There are examples of success.

 For vendors:

 Similar CMS-led public reporting for vendors and/or more transparency on pricing for interoperability.
 However the challenge is that contracts are private documents.
 An alternative may be a voluntary code of conduct with which vendors can comply (and there is evidence on the effectiveness of voluntary compliance from other industries/domains).